SkylineCommunications/dataminer-docs/develop/devguide/Connector/ImpactOfProtocolChanges/ParameterChanges/RemoveParameter.md

 The change may cause the need to reconfigure DMS Filter, DMS Automation Scripts, DMS Visio Files, DMS Reports, DMS WebAPI, etc.

-Note, the PID may never be reused anymore if future versions.
+Note, the parameter ID may never be reused anymore in future versions.

 ## Workarounds